 - Top 10 most fabulous luxury resorts in the Seychelles

-- Top 10 most astonishing beach retreats in Africa
+- Top 10 most beautiful beaches in the Seychelles

 - Maldives vs Seychelles vs Mauritius: which one is best?